HDMI: Audio Return Channel (ARC) and Enhanced Audio Return Channel (eARC)

 ARC (Audio Return Channel) is an audio link introduced in 2009 with the HDMI 1.4 standard meant to replace other cables between the TV and the A/V receiver or speaker system.
-This direction is used when the TV is the one that generates or receives the video stream instead of the other equipment.
+This direction is used when the TV is the one that generates or receives the video stream instead of the other equipment (such as game console or DVD player).
 A typical case is the running of an app on a smart TV such as Netflix, but reproduction of audio is handled by the other equipment.
 Without ARC, the audio output from the TV must be routed by another cable, typically TOSLink or RCA, into the speaker system.
-ARC supports stereo PCM and compressed codecs Dolby Digital, Dolby Digital Plus and DTS up to 5.1 channels, with Dolby Atmos metadata in Dolby codecs.
+ARC supports stereo PCM, and compressed codecs Dolby Digital, Dolby Digital Plus, and DTS, up to 5.1 channels, with Dolby Atmos metadata in Dolby codecs.

-eARC (Enhanced Audio Return Channel) was introduced in 2017 with the HDMI 2.1 standard. eARC has higher bandwidth (37 Mbps) and adds support for uncompressed surround sound, Dolby TrueHD and DTS-HD Master Audio passthrough with support for up to 32 channels. eARC requires an "Ultra High Speed", "Premium High Speed with Ethernet", or "High Speed with Ethernet" HDMI cable.
+eARC (Enhanced Audio Return Channel) was introduced in 2017 with the HDMI 2.1 standard. eARC has higher bandwidth (37 Mbps) and adds support for uncompressed (PCM) 5.1 or 7.1 surround sound, Dolby TrueHD and DTS-HD Master Audio passthrough with support for up to 32 channels. eARC requires an "Ultra High Speed", "Premium High Speed with Ethernet", or "High Speed with Ethernet" HDMI cable.